Building a Healthier Community through Health & Wellness, Food Access, Youth Empowerment, and Community Engagement

 Why You Should Care.

-Sure, there are lots of great nonprofits out there.
-But what makes Milton Community Youth Coalition stand out?
+What makes Milton Community Youth Coalition stand out?
 Well, for one thing we are small and we are local.
 We ARE the community in which we also serve.
 How many of these important causes can say that your time, money and energy made a difference right in your own back yard?
 Made a kid smile?
 Made a young person feel special, recognized and appreciated?
 Remember, two things : (1) these young people are your future employees, neighbors and leaders and (2) Benjamin Franklin had it right when he said “an ounce of prevention is worth a pound of cure.”
 So go ahead, explore our site and tell us what you think.